LikeTheSalad/android-stem/README.md

 ### 2.1- How to know if it worked?

-After the task has run, now you will be able to access to the "resolved" strings, which are the previously defined "templates" but without the `template_` prefix.
+After the task has run, now you will be able to access to the "resolved" strings where you'll that your placeholders have been replaced by the actual referenced values.
-So following our previous example of our template "template_my_message", we now will be able to access to the new auto-generated resolved string: `my_message`, the same way as with any other string, e.g. This way for Java and Kotlin: `R.string.my_message` and this way for XML layouts: `@string/my_message`.

-### 2.2- Where do resolved strings go to?
+### 2.2- Where can I find the resolved strings in my project?

 The resolved strings go into your app's `build` folder, specifically under the `build/generated/resolved` path.
 That's where this plugin places them into when it is run.

 The following cases are supported:

-- Regular base strings.
+- Regular main strings.
-- Multi-language strings.
+- Localized (language-specific) strings.
 - Flavor specific strings.
-- Flavor specific with multi-language strings.
+- Flavor specific with localized strings.

 > Both **values and templates** can be overridden for a different **language** and